Riffsmith/bookorbit-readest-sync/docs/phase-5-design-temp.md

 ### 8.3 Limits

-`config.Bridge.MaxBodyBytes` (900×1024, verified against `MAX_BODY_BYTES` in `bookorbit_api.lua`) is enforced by the client **after** JSON-encoding the fully device-stamped request and **before** dispatching: if `len(encoded) > maxBody`, return `ErrBodyTooLarge` and make no HTTP call.
-This mirrors the plugin's exact ordering (`request(...)`: encode → check length → only then build the socket request).
+`config.Bridge.MaxBodyBytes` (900×1024, verified against `MAX_BODY_BYTES` in `bookorbit_api.lua`) is enforced by the client **after** JSON-encoding the fully device-stamped request and **before** dispatching: if `len(encoded) > maxBody`, `ErrBodyTooLarge` is returned and no HTTP call is made.
+This mirrors the plugin's exact ordering (`request(...)`: encode → check length → only then build the socket request). `TestMatchCheckBodyTooLargeMakesNoRequest` and `TestBulkProgressBodyTooLargeMakesNoRequest` assert zero requests are dispatched.

 ### 8.4 Response handling

 `unmatched` is the only field consumed anywhere in the reference source (§4.2c).
-A hash appearing in `unmatched` means the engine should call `state.Store.SetUnmatched(hash, now)` and mark that book's push as failed for this pass (`pending.failed = true` in `stepProgressNext` — Phase 6 concern, not this client's).
+A hash appearing in `unmatched` means the engine should call `state.Store.SetUnmatched(hash, now)` and mark that book's push as failed for this pass (`pending.failed = true` in `stepProgressNext` — a Phase 6 concern, not this client's).

 ---

-## 9. Optional `UpdateProgress` fallback
+## 9. `UpdateProgress` fallback

-**Should it exist?** Yes — implement it in Phase 5.
-Two independent justifications:
+The endpoint is implemented in this phase, per two independent justifications:
 1. `docs/implementation-roadmap.md`'s own Phase 5 scope explicitly lists it: *"Fallback UpdateProgress(...) single-item PUT (optional but recommended for version fallback)."*
 2. `docs/planning.md` §6 recommendation 1 and `docs/reverse-engineering-report.md` §6 recommendation 1 both independently conclude bulk-progress is the primary path and the singular PUT is a version-compatibility fallback, not a routine code path.

-**When should it be used?** Only when `BulkProgress` is confirmed unsupported by the target server (e.g., an older BookOrbit build without `/koreader/plugin/progress`). **This phase does not decide the trigger condition or implement the fallback policy** — that is Phase 6's job, once the engine exists to hold "is bulk unsupported" state.
+**When it should be used:** only when `BulkProgress` is confirmed unsupported by the target server (e.g., an older BookOrbit build without `/koreader/plugin/progress`). **This phase does not decide the trigger condition or implement the fallback policy** — that is Phase 6's job, once the engine exists to hold "is bulk unsupported" state.
 The closest verified analog in the reference source is `bookorbit_sweep.lua`'s legacy annotation-upload fallback (`ctx.use_legacy_annotations`, triggered on `err == "unsupported_server"` from the exchange endpoint), but that is a **different endpoint pair** (annotations exchange vs. legacy upload) — there is no direct reference precedent for a bulk-progress → singular-PUT fallback trigger.
-Extrapolating that pattern to progress endpoints is therefore a **bridge-specific design decision**, not a verified plugin behavior, and is deferred entirely to Phase 6's design.
+Extrapolating that pattern to the progress endpoints was a deliberate bridge-specific design decision (§15.7), not a verified plugin behavior, and remains deferred to Phase 6.

-**Why not implement the fallback *policy* here too?** Because the trigger condition depends on `state.Store` (to remember "this server doesn't support bulk, stop trying") and on retry/backoff sequencing, both of which are explicitly Phase 6 concerns per the roadmap.
-Phase 5's job is only to make the endpoint callable.
+**Why the fallback *policy* isn't implemented here too:** the trigger condition depends on `state.Store` (to remember "this server doesn't support bulk, stop trying") and on retry/backoff sequencing, both explicitly Phase 6 concerns per the roadmap.
+This phase's job was only to make the endpoint callable — done.

 ---

 ## 10. Error taxonomy and retry classification

-Following the established Phase 4 pattern exactly (distinct, `errors.Is`-matchable sentinels, each wrapped via `%w` with status + a bounded body snippet):
+Following the Phase 4 pattern (distinct, `errors.Is`-matchable sentinels, each wrapped via `%w` with status + a bounded body snippet):

 ```go
 var (